Optimal Contracts with Performance Manipulation

 Stanford Graduate School of Business

-We study compensation contracts that are (i) designed to address a joint moral hazard and adverse selection problem and that (ii) must be based on performance measures which may be manipulated by the agent.
-A manager is privately informed about his productivity prior to being hired by a firm.
-In order to incentivize the manager to exert productive effort, the firm designs a compensation contract that is based on earnings, which can be manipulated by the manager.
+We study optimal compensation contracts that (i) are designed to address a joint moral hazard and adverse selection problem and that (ii) are based on performance measures which may be manipulated by the agent at a cost.
+In the model, a manager is privately informed about his productivity prior to being hired by a firm.
+In order to incentivize the manager to exert productive effort, the firm designs a compensation contract that is based on reported earnings, which can be manipulated by the manager.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.